buildingblocs/2020/pre-event/index.md

 <a class="btn" href="{{ site.baseurl }}/events-and-workshops">Details</a>

+## Workshops

+Enter the realm of cyber-defenders by taking on a hands-on approach to cybersecurity, or learn how to use SQLite/NoSQL/HTML/CSS/Flask to enrich your web/mobile applications!
+If you are looking to refresh your programming knowledge/thinking, do drop by the Intro to Python Workshop!

+**Upcoming workshops:**

+6 May: Intro to Python<br>
+9 May: HTML/CSS and Intro to SQL
+10 May: Intro to Javascript

+and more...

+<a class="btn" href="{{ site.baseurl }}/pre-event/workshop">Details</a>

 ## DataCamp Account Sign-up
 If you are keen to learn about data science and would like to request for a full access DataCamp subscription, you can do so by requesting for a full access DataCamp subscription (valid til mid Sep 2020).
 Do note that accounts are limited.